ch-ankit/100-days-of-code/log.md

 **Today's Progress**: Built some components for the color app.
 Learned to add repositories to a new git repo.

 **Thoughts:** Not much thinking today.
 Just followed the instructions and built the color comonents and the pallete component for the color app project.
 Going to be a massive project.

+### Day 25: May 31th, 2020

+**Today's Progress**: Built the slider component and the navbar component.

+**Thoughts:** The slider component changes the shades of the colors in app and is one of the exciting feature of the application.